Combining strong and weak lensing estimates in the Cosmos field: Weak lensing analysis

 \subsection{Weak lensing analysis: Shape measurement}

 We use the output catalogs computed in subsection \ref{subsec:cloning} to calibrate the shear measurement on these objects with another cloning loop and finally performing the measurement.
 In this calibration loop, we artificially add small lensing distortions to the galaxies to be rendered.
 By then comparing the shear estimated on the images to the artificial input shear, we can calibrate our shear analysis accordingly.
-This calibration scheme is described in this section. \\
+This calibration scheme is described in this section. \\ To measure the objects' shapes, we follow the prescriptions described in \citep{cb2018}, which are themselves based on \citep[cf.][]{rhodes2000}.
+We use the weighted quadrupole moments as estimated by SExtractor $I_{11} := \texttt{X2WIN\_IMAGE,}$ $I_{12}:= \texttt{Y2WIN\_IMAGE}$ and $I_{22}:= \texttt{XYWIN\_IMAGE}$.
+We then perform an effective PSF-deconvolution by subtracting a multiple $\alpha$ of the PSF shape moments $P_{ij}$ from the measured total moments $I_{ij}$